 (3) Whose participation has been limited or suspended under subpart G of this part, or voluntarily enters into provisional certification;

-(D) The institution seeks a renewal of participation in a Title IV, HEA program after the expiration of a prior period of participation in that program; or
+(D) The institution seeks a renewal of participation in a Title IV, HEA program after the expiration of a prior period of participation in that program;

-(E) The institution is a participating institution that was accredited or preaccredited by a nationally recognized accrediting agency on the day before the Secretary withdrew the Secretary's recognition of that agency according to the provisions contained in 34 CFR part 603.
+(E) The institution is a participating institution that was accredited or preaccredited by a nationally recognized accrediting agency on the day before the Secretary withdrew the Secretary's recognition of that agency according to the provisions contained in 34 CFR part 603; or

+(F) The institution is a participating institution that has been provisionally recertified under the automatic recertification requirement in paragraph (b)(3).

 (ii) A proprietary institution's certification automatically becomes provisional at the start of a fiscal year after it did not derive at least 10 percent of its revenue for its preceding fiscal year from sources other than Title IV, HEA program funds, as required under §668.14(b)(16).